 1. From the 1960s to 2015, nuclear medicine was mainly about diagnostics.
-The development of various ‘cold kits’ (tracers), improvements in image technology, and the availability of cameras are the driving factors in those years.
-There was not as much laid on therapy with isotopes, although the first developments were already underway.
+The development of various ‘cold kits’ (tracers), improvements in image technology and the availability of cameras are the driving factors in those years.
+Therapy with isotopes was rare, although the first developments were underway.

 PALLAS aims to carry out high-quality nuclear research assignments and programmes for private and public parties, just as the HFR currently does.
 One of the most important parts of this is research into new medical isotopes for the treatment of patients.

 In addition to medical isotope production, PALLAS has the possibility to conduct research.
 For example, PALLAS can play an important role in research into new fuel designs.
 An example of this is the development of accident-tolerant fuel which, when developed, will increase the safety of reactors.

 Reactors like the BR-2 in Belgium and Jules Horrowitz Reactor (under construction) in France focus strongly on research.
 Yet these reactors are not suitable for all types of research.
 PALLAS can become an addition to these reactors on important factors.